nodejs/node/deps/npm/doc/files/package.json.md

 ## version

-If you plan to publish your package, the *most* important things in your package.json are the name and version fields as they will be required.
+The *most* important things in your package.json are the name and version fields.
+Those are actually required, and your package won't install without them.
 The name and version together form an identifier that is assumed to be completely unique.
 Changes to the package should come along with changes to the version.
-If you don't plan to publish your package, the name and version fields are optional.

 Version must be parseable by [node-semver](https://github.com/isaacs/node-semver), which is bundled